Li Sixun

 Li Sixun (651–716 李思训 (Li Ssu-hsün)) was a Chinese noble and painter of landscapes who lived during the Tang dynasty.
 According to Encyclopædia Britannica, he is considered by Dong Qichang to be the founder of the Northern school of landscape painting.

 As a member of the royal family, he had the honorary title of general.
 His son Li Zhaodao was also a painter and so the father is distinguished as General Li Senior or the Elder.

 He used brightly coloured mineral pigments, especially azurite blue and malachite green.
-His technique was meticulous and detailed so that large works such as murals might take months to complete.
+His technique was meticulous and detailed, so that large works such as murals might take months to complete.
+He is also said to be the one who initially formulated qinglü shanshui.